Nukesor/webhook-server/README.md

 Config values of higher hierarchy config files are overwritten by lower hierarchy config files.
 E.g. a value in `/etc/webhook_server.yml` can be overwritten by `~/.config/webhook_server.yml`.

+## Query current status

+You can get the current state of the webhook scheduler and finished tasks by querying the root (`/`) of the server.
+This will give you a JSON response with information about pretty much everything going on right now.

+To access the route, authenticate via `Basic` authorization.
+If no `Basic` authorization is specified while a secret exists, the secret will be used with an empty body.
+In case no authentication is used at all, the status can be queried by anyone.
+Please use some kind of authentication.

 ### Config values
 - `domain (127.0.0.1)` The domain the server should listen on
 - `port (8000)` The port the server should listen on